ClearBlade/native-libraries/async.md

 ClearBladeAsync.FS(deployment_name)

 /**
- * Reads the contents of a directory.
+ * Recursively reads the contents of a directory.
  * The promise is resolved with an array of file names in that directory.
  * @param {string} path
  * @returns {Promise<string[]>}